Arctic Cathedral

-Tromsdalen Church or the Arctic Cathedral (Tromsdalen kirke, Ishavskatedralen) is a parish church of the Church of Norway in Tromsø Municipality in Troms og Finnmark county, Norway.
-It is located in the Tromsdalen valley on the east side of the city of Tromsø.
-It is the church for the Tromsøysund parish which is part of the Tromsø domprosti (arch-deanery) in the Diocese of Nord-Hålogaland.
+Tromsdalen Church or the Arctic Cathedral (Tromsdalen kirke, Ishavskatedralen) is a parish church of the Church of Norway in Tromsø Municipality in Troms county, Norway.
+It is located in the Tromsdalen valley on the east side of Tromsø.
+It is the church for the Tromsøysund parish, which is part of the Tromsø domprosti (arch-deanery) in the Diocese of Nord-Hålogaland.
 The modern concrete and metal church was built in a long church style in 1965 using plans drawn up by architect Jan Inge Hovig.
 The church seats about 600 people.